 Key Quest was a flash game that launched on July 3rd, 2008 (in premium beta - it was fully released on July 28th).
 It was a board game that pitted up to four Neopets users against each other in a competition to gather keys.
 As part of the move to Jumpstart's servers, key files needed to run Key Quest were lost.
 As a result, the game did not return when the transition was completed and was effectively removed on September 18th, 2014.
-TNT have subsequently claimed that they intend to fix the game, meaning it may yet return.
+It was finally announced at Comic Con in July 2018 that Key Quest will return as a mobile app.
 Thanks to _Starryeyedsurprise_, ukases, and Blue_Star for some of the images in this section!

 Key Quest, unlike most Neopets games which have users playing against computer controlled opponents, involved 2-4 players playing against each other.
 Each user could select a token to represent them in game, with many to chose from.
 Most came from real-life merchandise, such as plushies that resembled the tokens you would receive when claiming the Rare Item Code that came with the plushie.
 Other tokens were awarded from site events on occasion.